Skip to main content

 Working Group: Emily Monroe (chair), Elisabeth Waltz, Lydia Reedstrom, Petra Bonfert-Taylor, Vicki May

-Objective: Leaders at all levels establish and communicate clear, inclusive feedback mechanisms, ensuring transparency and engagement while supporting Thayer's D&I goals and fostering a culture of community and civility.
+Objective: Establish and communicate clear, inclusive feedback channels that enhance transparency, strengthen engagement, and support Thayer's D&I goals while fostering a culture of community and civility.

 Milestones

-• Completed five listening sessions in December 2024, gathering insights from both staff and research personnel.
+• Held five listening sessions in December 2024 to gather insights from staff and research personnel.

 Culture, Climate & Community Engagement